-Our results for the three months ended March 31, 2011 and 2010 included adjustments related to our tax receivable agreement and the associated liability to selling and converting shareholders.
+Our results for the three and six months ended June 30, 2011 and 2010 included adjustments related to our tax receivable agreement and the associated liability to selling and converting shareholders.
 We believe that these accounting adjustments add a measure of non-operational complexity which partially obscures the underlying performance of the business.
 In evaluating the financial condition and results of operations, we also review certain non-GAAP measures of earnings, which exclude these items.
-Excluding these adjustments, non-GAAP diluted net income and non-GAAP diluted net income per share were \$6.2 million and \$0.10, respectively, for the three months ended March 31, 2011, and \$5.5 million and \$0.08, respectively, for the three months ended March 31, 2010.
+Excluding these adjustments, non-GAAP diluted net income and non-GAAP diluted net income per share were \$6.6 million and \$0.10, respectively, for the three months ended June 30, 2011, and \$5.0 million and \$0.08, respectively, for the tree months ended June 30, 2010.
+Excluding the same adjustments, non-GAAP diluted net income and non-GAAP diluted net income per share were \$12.8 million and \$0.20, respectively, for the six months ended June 30, 2011, and \$10.5 million and \$0.16, respectively, for the six months ended June 30, 2010.
 GAAP and non-GAAP net income for diluted earnings per share generally assumes all operating company membership units are converted into Company stock at the beginning of the reporting period, and the resulting change to our net income associated with our increased interest in the operating company is taxed at our effective tax rate.
-The Company's effective tax rate, exclusive of adjustments related to our tax receivable agreement and the associated liability to selling and converting shareholders, was 42.8% and 42.6% for the three months ended years ended March 31, 2011 and 2010, respectively, as noted in the section "Operating Results-Income Tax Benefit," below.
+When this conversion results in an increase in earnings per share or a decrease in loss per share, diluted net income and diluted earnings per share are assumed to be equal to basic net income and basic earnings per share for the reporting period.
+The Company's effective tax rate, exclusive of adjustments related to our tax receivable agreement and the associated liability to selling and converting shareholders, was 42.9% for each of the three and six months ended June 30, 2011 and 42.7% for each of the three and six months ended June 30, 2010 as noted in the section "Operating Results-Income Tax Expense/(Benefit)," below.